donkuri/Kaishi/README.md

 ![Styling Template of Kaishi 1.5k](https://github.com/donkuri/Kaishi/blob/main/pics/styling-template.png)

 You can find the various styling options [here](https://docs.ankiweb.net/templates/styling.html).
 As you can see, Kaishi 1.5k uses very little options in the style tab directly.
 You can change the `font-family` option to get different fonts, `font-size` to change the font size and `text-align` to change the alignment of the text, for instance if you'd like the text to be left aligned.
-As discussed above, you can also change the bold color by changing `#5586cd` to whichever hexcode you would prefer or to a color.
+By default, Kaishi 1.5k colors **bold** words.
+The option to change this is `b{color: }` as you can see above.
+Simply put a hexcode or a color name like `red` to get that color instead.
+If you would like no color, simply take out the whole `b{color: }` part.

 ## Credits